TechnitiumSoftware/DnsServer/APIDOCS.md

 - `newPort` (optional): This is the new value of the port parameter in the SRV record.
 This parameter when missing will use the old value.
 This parameter is used to update the port parameter in the `SRV` record.
 - `target` (optional): The current target value.
 This parameter is required when updating the `SRV` record.
 - `newTarget` (optional): The new target value.
 This parameter when missing will use the old value.
 This parameter is required when updating the `SRV` record.
+- `naptrOrder` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewOrder` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
+- `naptrPreference` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewPreference` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
+- `naptrFlags` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewFlags` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
+- `naptrServices` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewServices` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
+- `naptrRegexp` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewRegexp` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
+- `naptrReplacement` (optional): The current value in the NAPTR record.
+This parameter is required when updating the `NAPTR` record.
+- `naptrNewReplacement` (optional): The new value in the NAPTR record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `NAPTR` record.
 - `dname` (optional): The DNAME domain name.
 This parameter is required when updating the `DNAME` record.
 - `keyTag` (optional): This parameter is required when updating `DS` record.
 - `newKeyTag` (optional): This parameter is required when updating `DS` record.